apache/druid/docs/api-reference/automatic-compaction-api.md

 ```
 </details>

-### Get datasource automatic compaction configuration history
+### Get automatic compaction configuration history

-Retrieves the history of the automatic compaction config for a datasource.
+Retrieves the history of the automatic compaction configuration for a datasource.
 Returns an empty list if the  datasource does not exist or there is no compaction history for the datasource.

 The response contains a list of objects with the following keys:
-* `globalConfig`: A JSON object containing automatic compaction config that applies to the entire cluster.
+* `globalConfig`: A JSON object containing automatic compaction configuration that applies to the entire cluster.
-* `compactionConfig`: A JSON object containing the automatic compaction config for the datasource.
+* `compactionConfig`: A JSON object containing the automatic compaction configuration for the datasource.
-* `auditInfo`: A JSON object that contains information about the change made - like `author`, `comment` and `ip`.
+* `auditInfo`: A JSON object that contains information about the change made, such as `author`, `comment` or `ip`.
 * `auditTime`: The date and time when the change was made.

 #### URL